jlmelville/smallvis/docs/pacmap.md

 ## Changelog

+* September 15 2024
+  * Added link to Duke blog page (and a minor typo fix).
 * January 21 2022
   * Moved the enormous number of images to two separate pages to avoid exceeding 50 MB HTML file size.